 LILAC offers students with energy and a plan the opportunity to apply for mini-grants to support their developing interests.
-There limited amount of funds available for students to apply for through LILAC, Career and Professional Development, and Civic Engagement.
-Students are only eligible to receive money from one of the three areas (LILAC, CDP, or CE) per academic year and the request has a maximum limit of $200 per student or group.
+There are limited funds available for students to apply for through LILAC, Career and Professional Development, and Civic Engagement.
+Students are only eligible to receive funds from one of the three areas (LILAC, CPD, or CE) per academic year and the request has a maximum limit of $200 per student or group.

 How to Apply

 To apply for funding, please click here.
-You will be promoted at the start to select one of the three areas listed below.
-For any of the three areas, students may apply for a mini-grant anytime during the year by submitting a proposal using this form.
-A panel of LILAC staff approves applications and money is awarded on a first come, first served basis.
+You will be prompted at the start to select one of the three areas listed below.
+For any of the three areas, students may apply for a mini-grant anytime during the academic year by submitting a proposal using this form.
+A panel of LILAC staff reviews applications and if approved, grants are awarded on a first come, first served basis.
 There is a limited budget, so it's possible funds may not be available towards the end of the academic year.

 How Funds May be Used

-The funds for mini grants may be used in a variety of ways.
-Students have requested funding for transportation to an event or to pay for guest speakers who will address the campus.
-Funding can be applied toward conference registration fees, travel, accommodation, and food expenses.
+The funds for mini-grants may be used in a variety of ways.
+For instance, students have requested funding for transportation to an event or to pay for guest speakers who will address the campus.
+In addition, funding can be applied toward conference registration fees, travel, accommodation, and food expenses.

 - Civic Engagement (CE): CE offers students with energy and a plan the opportunity to apply for mini-grants to fund their developing projects.
-Money from a CE mini-grant may be used to fund a one-time service event or provide seed money for an ongoing new initiative.
+Funds from a CE mini-grant may be used for a one-time service event or to provide seed money for an ongoing new initiative.

 - Career and Professional Development (CPD): CPD offers students with energy and a plan the opportunity to apply for mini-grants to further their career interests and goals.
-Money from a CPD mini-grant may be used to fund a one-time event or conference, or to fund interview-related travel expenses.
+Funds from a CPD mini-grant may be used for a one-time event or conference, or for interview-related travel expenses.

 - LILAC: LILAC offers students with energy and a plan the opportunity to apply for mini-grants to further their leadership interests and goals.
-Money from a LILAC mini-grant may be used to fund a one-time event or conference.
+Funds from a LILAC mini-grant may be used for a one-time event or conference.